OpenMDAO/Aviary/aviary/docs/user_guide/reserve_missions.md

 When adding a reserve phase, `check_and_preprocess_inputs()` divides all the phases into two dictionaries: `regular_phases` which contain your nominal phases and `reserve_phases` which contains any phases with the `reserve` flag set to `True`.
 Additionally, `check_and_preprocess_inputs()` will add the `"analytic"` flag to each phase.
-This is used to indicate if a phase is an analytic phase (i.e. briguet range) or a ordinary differential equation (ODE).
+This is used to indicate if a phase is an analytic phase (i.e. Breguet range) or a ordinary differential equation (ODE).

 Only the final mission mass and range from `regular_phases` are automatically connected to the first point of the `reserve_phases`.
 All other state variables (i.e. altitude, mach) are not automatically connected, allowing you to start the reserve mission at whatever altitude you want.

-The `"analytic"` flag helps to perly connect phases for 2DOF missions.
+The `"analytic"` flag helps to properly connect phases for 2DOF missions.
-2DOF `cruise` missions are analytic because they use briguet range calculation instead of integrating an EOM.
+2DOF `cruise` missions are analytic because they use a Breguet range calculation instead of integrating an EOM.
 Analytic phases have a slightly different naming convention in order to access state/timeseries variables like distance, mass, and range compared with their non-analytic counterparts.

 You cannot create a reserve mission that enforces time or range constraints over multiple phases (i.e specify the total range covered by a climb + cruise + descent).